yikwid/yikwid-browser/README.md

 First, clone this repository with Git:

 ```
-git clone --recursive https://gitlab.com/librewolf-community/browser/source.git librewolf-source
+git clone --recursive https://github.com/yikwid/yikwid-browser.git yikwid-browser
-cd librewolf-source
+cd yikwid-browser
 ```

-Next, build the LibreWolf source code with the following command:
+Next, build the source code with the following command:

 ```
 make dir
 ```

-After that, you have to bootstrap your system to be able to build LibreWolf.
+After that, you have to bootstrap your system to be able to build Yikwid Browser.
 You only have to do this one time.
 It is done by running the following command:

 ```
 make bootstrap
 ```

-Finally you can build LibreWolf and then package or run it with the following commands:
+Finally you can build the browser and then package or run it with the following commands:

 ```
 make build